Connect

 • Professionals, advocates, and volunteers with varied expertise

-• Local residents who are most likely to be impacted by the coalition’s work
+• Community members who are most likely to be impacted by the issue the coalition is addressing

 PARTNER Resources: